Shmaug/OpenGL-Tutorial/SimpleWindow/README.md

 GLFW is a cross-platform window and input API that handles creating and destroying a window, as well as handling a few other OpenGL specific things.
 Additionally, it also provides a way to access user input via a mouse and keyboard (or even a joystick) - all without having to interact with any Windows or Linux-specific platforms (which can be a massive pain).

 ## Installing GLFW
 To install GLFW, you simply need to download the source and build it, or download precompiled binaries with headers, [both of which can be found here](https://www.glfw.org/download.html).
 On Windows, simply download the "64-bit Windows binaries" package and extract the zip file to a folder of your choice (I usually put it in my projects folder or something).
 It might also be useful to rename the folder from `glfw-3.3.2.bin.WIN64` to `glfw3`.
-On Linux, you can find "glfw3" via your package manager (make sure to get the developer package, usually "glfw3-devel" or "glfw3-dev").
+On Linux, you can find "glfw" via your package manager (make sure to get the developer package as well, usually "glfw-devel" or "glfw-dev").

 ## Linking GLFW into your project
 Now that we have the files for GLFW, we just need to tell CMake where they are.